-Tawanda is a Zimbabwean-born dancer, visual artist, writer and scholar who’s work delves into practice-based research in interdisciplinary creative collaboration, transnational identities, and comparative African diaspora studies.
-He holds a B.A in Human Ecology, an M.F.A in Dance from Southern Methodist University, and works with visual and performance art, and creative writing ( he published his first novel Baobabs in Heaven in 2010).
-He was briefly artistic director of Tumbuka Dance Company, and is currently a doctoral student in the Department of African American and African Studies at The Ohio State University.
-His research revolves around the body in postcolonial modernities, embodied knowledges, and the creative practices and processes of contemporary, African-born choreographers.
+Tawanda is a Zimbabwean-born dancer, artist-scholar who’s work revolves around scholarly research and writing alongside practice-based research through interdisciplinary creative collaboration.
+Current research and creative practice investigates transnational African identities, comparative African diaspora studies, contemporary African theatrical dance, Africana religions/spiritualities and philosophy, postcolonial modernities, embodied research methodologies.
+He holds a B.A. in Human Ecology from the College of the Atlantic, an M.F.A. in Dance from Southern Methodist University, and works with storytelling, performance art, and visual art (most recent exhibition was at the the William H. Thomas Gallery in Columbus, Ohio 2017), and creative writing (first novel Baobabs in Heaven published in 2010).
+He was interim artistic director of Tumbuka Dance Company in Zimbabwe (2011), before leaving to pursue Ph.D. studies.
+Tawanda is currently a doctoral candidate in the Department of African American and African Studies at The Ohio State University.